Asymptotic dimension and the disk graph I: Gromov boundary in the case of handlebodies

-\begin{lemma} The action of the handlebody group ${\rm Map}(H)$ on $\partial {\cal S\cal D\cal G}$ is minimal. \end{lemma} \begin{proof} Let $(\partial D_i)$ be a sequence of boundaries of discs converging in the coarse Hausdorff topology to a geodesic lamination $\mu\in \partial{\cal S\cal D\cal G}$.
-For each $i$ let $E_i$ be a disc which is disjoint from $D_i$.
-Since the space of geodesic laminations equipped with the usual Hausdorff topology is compact, up to passing to a subsequence the sequence $(\partial E_i)$ converges in the Hausdorff topology to a geodesic lamination $\nu$ which does not intersect $\mu$.
+\begin{lemma} The action of the handlebody group ${\rm Map}(H)$ on $\partial {\cal S\cal D\cal G}$ is minimal. \end{lemma} \begin{proof} Let $(\partial D_i)$ be a sequence of boundaries of disks $D_i$ converging in the coarse Hausdorff topology to a geodesic lamination $\mu\in \partial{\cal H}$.
+For each $i$ let $E_i$ be a disk which is disjoint from $D_i$.
+Since the space of geodesic laminations equipped with the usual Hausdorff topology is compact, up to passing to a subsequence the sequence $(\partial E_i)$ converges in the Hausdorff topology to a geodesic lamination $\nu$ which does not intersect $\mu$ (we refer to \cite{K99,H06} for details of this argument).
 Now $\mu$ is minimal and fills up $\partial H$ and therefore the lamination $\nu$ contains $\mu$ as a sublamination.
 This just means that $(\partial E_i)$ converges in the coarse Hausdorff topology to $\mu$.

-Every separating disc is disjoint from some non-separating disc.
-Thus the above argument shows that every $\mu\in \partial{\cal S\cal D\cal G}$ is a limit in the coarse Hausdorff topology of a sequence of non-separating discs.
-However, the handlebody group acts transitively on non-separating discs.
+Since the genus of $H$ is at least two, for every separating disk in $H$ we can find a disjoint non-separating disk.
+Thus the discussion in the previous paragraph shows that every $\mu\in \partial{\cal H}$ is a limit in the coarse Hausdorff topology of a sequence of non-separating disks.
+However, the handlebody group acts transitively on non-separating disks.
 Minimality of the action of ${\rm Map}(H)$ on $\partial{\cal S\cal D\cal G}$ follows. \end{proof}